healthrx.com

 Tirzepatide (Zepbound)

 SURMOUNT-1 (N=2,539) showed that tirzepatide 15 mg produced a mean weight reduction of 20.9% at 72 weeks versus 3.1% for placebo [11].
 At the highest dose, 57% of participants achieved ≥20% body weight loss.
-If your provider has not discussed tirzepatide as an option and you have a BMI ≥30, a second opinion is worth pursuing.
+The result supports discussing tirzepatide when its current indication fits, while considering contraindications, adverse effects, access, and alternatives.

 Older Agents Still in Use